-Please wear sturdy footwear and consider bug repellent as we will walk a small distance off the trail/boardwalks.
-The ground is dry at present.
-Snacks and hot drinks will be provided.
+Be sure to wear sturdy footwear because we will walk a small distance off the trail/boardwalks.
+Dress warmly and consider waterproof boots.
+The ground is frozen at present.
+You can bring your own gloves, or we will have some available (these are thinner but can be used to cover your own warmer ones).
+Water, snacks and hot drinks will be provided.

-Directions: If you are heading north of Route 41, turn left (west) on Westleigh Rd and drive 1/2 mile to Wallace Rd.
+Directions: If you are heading north on Route 41, turn left (west) on Westleigh Rd and drive 1/2 mile to Wallace Rd.
 Turn right and park on the street.
-If you are on Waukegan Rd (Route 43), turn east onto Westleigh Rd, pass the West Skokie River entrance, turn left (north) and park along Wallace.
+From Waukegan Rd (Route 43), turn east onto Westleigh Rd, pass the West Skokie River entrance, turn left (north) and park along Wallace Rd.
 The sign for Carruthers is on the corner. https://maps.app.goo.gl/RGFAG74a9zKFtm3C6?g_st=i&utm_campaign=ac-im

 Registration: Please email Maureen Marsh at firefeats@hotmail.com to let her know you will participate.